Hero Image UX Writing UX UI Design scaled

 What is terminology?

-Imagine you are at a business meeting and suddenly you get into a discussion about quantum physics.
-Complex terms such as "superposition" and "entanglement" fly through the room.
-This is terminology, the soundtrack of a specialist field.
-It consists of these special terms that represent clear, precise concepts.
+Imagine you're in a business meeting and suddenly the conversation shifts to quantum physics.
+Complex terms like “superposition” and “entanglement” start flying around.
+That’s terminology, the soundtrack of a specific field.
+It consists of specialized terms that clearly and precisely represent complex concepts.

-A concept is the idea or phenomenon that we want to describe.
-Consider the concept of "climate change".
-This concept refers to long-term changes in temperature and weather patterns on a global scale that are largely caused by human activity.
-The label, on the other hand, is the linguistic representation of this concept - the word or phrase we use to describe it.
-In German this would be "Klimawandel", in English "climate change" and in Spanish "cambio climático".
-The concept exists overarchingly and in many cases independently of the language, while the terms vary from language to language.
+A “concept” is the idea or phenomenon we want to describe.
+Let’s take the concept of “climate change.”
+It refers to long-term shifts in temperature and weather patterns on a global scale, mostly driven by human activity.
+A “term,” on the other hand, is the linguistic representation of that concept, the word or phrase we use to describe it.
+In German, we’d say “Klimawandel,” in English “climate change,” and in Spanish “cambio climático.”
+While the concept itself is universal, the terms used to express it vary across languages.

 TERMINOLOGY STRATEGY

-In practice, terminology management is a multidisciplinary task that takes into account both linguistic and technical aspects.
-There are now many specialized software solutions that can be used to conveniently maintain and provide terminology in a central database.
-All company-specific terms are stored in this terminology database together with their recommended translations and corresponding context information.
+In practice, terminology management is a multidisciplinary task that involves both linguistic and technical considerations.
+Today, there are many specialized software solutions that allow terminology to be managed centrally, efficiently, and with ease.
+These tools enable you to maintain a terminology database that stores all company-specific terms along with recommended translations and relevant context information.

-The terminology managed in the database can then be made accessible to everyone who needs it - from internal employees to external editors and translators.
-Some terminology tools can be seamlessly integrated into content management systems (CMS).
+The terminology stored in the database can then be made available to anyone who needs it—from internal teams to external editors and translators.
+Some terminology tools can even integrate directly with content management systems (CMS).

-Throughout the process, terminology management tools can be set up to work together seamlessly.
-This integration makes it easier to ensure the consistency and accuracy of content across different front ends.
-As an agency for international terminology management, we will be happy to advise you on which software solutions are suitable as a tool package for your company.
+Throughout the process, terminology tools can be configured to work seamlessly together.
+This integration helps ensure consistency and accuracy across multiple frontends and content channels.
+As an agency specializing in international terminology management, we’re happy to advise you on which software solutions might be the right fit for your needs.

-In our increasingly globalized world, multilingualism is indispensable in many areas.
+In today’s increasingly globalized world, multilingual communication is essential across many industries.

 teaser img projects 1